saleor/apps/.changeset/rotten-shoes-smash.md

 ---

-Data importer is no longer supported and available for installation.
+Data importer app was removed from the repository, this means it will be no longer deployed.